Phase behaviour of coarse-grained fluids: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In his milestone paper discussing the hierarchical structure of science, ``More is different'', Phillip Anderson argued that behaviour of complex systems cannot be entirely ``understood in terms of a simple extrapolation of the properties of a few particles'', and that ``at each level of complexity entirely new properties appear'' \cite{Ande72}.
-As we dial down the magnification moving to larger scales, we would find the new phenomena in focus, and these phenomena might or might not be present at finer resolutions.
-Coarse-graining is a powerful tool for dealing with complex (macro-)molecular systems, where molecular fragments or even entire molecules are replaced with individual CG sites.
-However, when it comes to non-bonded interactions, even key questions such as bottom-up derivation of the CG fluid particle potential and sensible criteria for the scaling factor remain open \cite{Espa17,Sokh19}.
+In his milestone paper discussing the hierarchical structure of science, `More is different', Phillip Anderson argued that behaviour of complex systems cannot be entirely `understood in terms of a simple extrapolation of the properties of a few particles', and that `at each level of complexity entirely new properties appear'.\cite{Ande72} As we dial down the magnification moving to larger scales, we would find the new phenomena in focus, and these phenomena might or might not be present at finer resolutions.
+Liquid structure is defined by correlations between the density fluctuations, which includes both short-range order and long-range hydrodynamic fluctuations.
+However, short-range and long-range hydrodynamic fluctuations are coupled, and coarse-graining the short-range interactions only will inevitably disrupt the balance.
+In designing a coarse-grained model there are a couple of specific points that needs to be taken into account.